pezipink/asi64/README.md

     inc (+ (label-loc a-) 1) ;self modifing code jmp a-
 ```

+Note this currently only works if the label was defined before the macro use in the source.
+(TODO)

 ### Expressions
 Even inside `{ }` blocks, you still have all of racket.
 As long as the code ends up being something the assembler expects, you can write whatever you like.